 P.S.
 People ask about this blog’s name, Ghost of Midnight, so here’s the tale…

-As a kid growing up in Indiana, yea these many decades ago, a call would echo down the sidewalk after dinner as the sun was fading “Ghost of Midnight!”
-This name brings back a wonderful sense of community within the neighborhood that nurtured me and my siblings just came back to me now apropos of nothing.
+As a kid growing up in Indiana, a call would echo down the sidewalk after dinner as the sun was fading “Ghost of Midnight!”
+This name brings back a wonderful sense of community within the neighborhood that nurtured me and my siblings.
 So now it’s the name of this blog.

 Once enough bodies arrived, the main attraction was underway.
-Everyone would cling to the rusty jungle gym in our backyard, waiting for a couple of the older kids who were “it” to start counting “one o’clock, two o’clock, 12 o’clock GHOST OF MIDNIGHT!”
+Everyone would cling to the rusty jungle gym in our backyard, waiting for a couple of the older kids who were “it” to start counting “one o’clock, two o’clock,… 12 o’clock, GHOST OF MIDNIGHT!”

 By “Midnight” the other 20 friends had scattered across three yards, each hiding wherever they could.
 You had to stay within the property lines, and outdoors.
 The guys who were it would typically round up the littlest kids first.
 Once tagged, they had to return to base, the jungle gym, to await their fate in the fading light (all outdoor lights had been extinguished).